About Us

 3rd Generation Owner/Collector

-Ed Christenbury (80) is the 3rd generation owner of our heritage tractor, the 1940 CAT D2 and No. 22 Terracer.
+Ed Christenbury (80) is the 3rd generation owner of our heritage tractor, the 1938 CAT D2 and No. 22 Terracer.
 He grew up on the generational Christenbury Farm in Concord, NC, with 7 other siblings.
-Ed went to NC State University to study Engineering.
+Ed went to NC State University to study Engineering, and after graduating in 1968 with a degree in Industrial Sells, he went on to work at a furnature manufacturer where he was a salemen for 10 years.
+After getting fed up with his job, Ed started ChrisCo Machinery, which started out as a used industrial machinery rebuilder and seller.
+Ed Christenbury grew ChrisCo Machinery out of his basement with his son, eventually transitioning the business to a machinery mover in order to adapt to the shrinking furnature market.

 Portrait of Ed Christenbury.